 IFRS 15 introduced a single model for recognizing revenue from contracts with customers.
 This standard applies to all contracts with customers, with only some exceptions, including certain contracts accounted for under other IFRSs.
 The standard requires revenue to be recognized in a manner that depicts the provision of goods (or the completion of services) to a customer and at an amount that reflects the consideration expected to be received in exchange for transferring those goods or services.
-This is achieved by applying the following five steps: i) identify the contract with the customer; ii) identify the performance obligations in the contract; iii) determine the transaction price; iv) allocate the transaction price to the performance obligation.
+This is achieved by applying the following five steps: i) identify the contract with the customer; ii) identify the performance obligations in the contract; iii) determine the transaction price; iv) allocate the transaction price to the performance obligations in the contract; and v) recognize revenue when (or as) the entity satisfies a performance obligation.
 Income from the sale of mineral products, when they occur, are generally recorded on a gross basis when title passes to an external party.
 The Company recognizes income when persuasive evidence of an arrangement exists, delivery has occurred, the sales price is fixed or determinable and collection of the related receivable is reasonably assured.
 Title and risk of loss generally pass to the customer at the time of control of the product passes to the customer.
 Interest income is accrued as earned.